 In 2007, Governor Kitzhaber traveled throughout Oregon discussing health care transformation.
 Central Oregon was selected as a test site for Medicaid payment reform.
-In 2009 the community decided to tackle one if it’s highest costing issues in health care: the emergency department.
-Through teamwork and a shared goal, local providers who might normally consider one another competitors were now recognizing the collective strength they could have if they partnered.
+In 2009 the community decided to tackle one if its most costly issues in health care: the emergency department.
+Through teamwork and a shared goal, local providers who might normally consider one another competitors began to recognize the collective strength they could have if they partnered.

-In 2011, Deschutes County Public Health Director Scott Johnson and Dr. Robin Henderson of St. Charles designed the Central Oregon Health Council model and submitted Senate Bill 204.
-The plan at that time included the creation of the Regional Health Assessment and Regional Health Improvement Plan (due every four years), as well as oversight of a global budget for Medicaid care spending, and a neutral party to create partnerships and foster trust between health care providers.
+In 2011, Deschutes County Public Health Director Scott Johnson and Dr. Robin Henderson of St. Charles designed the model for the Central Oregon Health Council and submitted Senate Bill 204 to the legislature.
+The plan at that time included the creation of the Regional Health Assessment and Regional Health Improvement Plan, to be carried out on a four-year cycle, as well as oversight of a global budget for Medicaid care spending and a neutral party to create partnerships and foster trust among health care providers.

-With legislation in place, the Transitional Board became the governing entity of the region’s Coordinated Care Organization in 2012, and was renamed the Central Oregon Health Council in 2013.
+With legislation in place, the Transitional Board became the governing entity of the region’s Coordinated Care Organization (CCO) in 2012 and was renamed the Central Oregon Health Council in 2013.

 Each organization involved sees the bigger picture beyond their individual efforts.
-Central Oregon also looks for opportunities to experiment and create transformation, and has developed unique structures and legislation to allow these ideas to take place.
+Central Oregon also looks for opportunities to experiment and create transformation and has developed unique structures and legislation to allow these ideas to take root.

 Today, the Central Oregon Health Council continues to breed unlikely but beneficial partnerships, invest in community-driven projects, and foster trust and transparency in an otherwise competitive industry.
 All these efforts are intended to create a healthier Central Oregon, not only for individuals insured through Medicaid but for all residents.